Graph Learning Across Data Silos: Introduction

 \begin{enumerate} \item[$\bullet$] We propose an auto-weighted MGL model in which local personalized graphs and a consensus graph are jointly learned.
 The consensus graph can capture common structures representing global information across all datasets, while the local graphs preserve the heterogeneity of local datasets.
 Furthermore, our model can automatically assign contribution weights to local graphs based on their similarity to the consensus graph.
 Theoretically, we provide the estimation error bound of the proposed method to reveal some key factors affecting graph estimation performance.

-\item[$\bullet$] We develop a privacy-preserving algorithm to learn graphs in the target scenario.
+\item[$\bullet$] We develop a tailored algorithm to learn graphs under privacy constraints.
 Our algorithm follows the communication protocol of FL, where model updates instead of raw data are transmitted to a central server to learn all graphs collaboratively.
-A provable convergence analysis of the algorithm is provided, illustrating that the convergence rate of our algorithms is $\mathcal{O}(1/T)$, where $T$ is the number of communication rounds.
+The convergence analysis of the proposed algorithm is also provided.

 \item[$\bullet$] Extensive experiments with synthetic and real-world data are conducted to validate our framework, and the results show that our approach can effectively learn graphs under data silos. \end{enumerate}